mibengt/evolene/README.md

-# Evolene
+# Evolene - Standradized building on Jenkins
-## Pipeline functionality for building, testing and pushing Docker images.

 Jenkins build as code.